debragordon/js-converter/README.md

 ![Site Screenshot](https://raw.githubusercontent.com/debragordon/js-converter/master/screenshots/js-converter.png)

 ## Description
-We were tasked showcase our knowledge of targeting and styling elements using CSS.
+We were tasked to write a program that will convert a temperature from fahrenheit to celsius, or from celsius to fahrenheit.
+This was an exercise in Javascript, not CSS.

 ## How to Run
 1. Clone repo to your local computer